 In deciding whether or not to approve a Participant, the Controlling Body will differentiate between Participants that are registered as banks in terms of the Banks Act and those that are not registered as a Bank and may, by depository directive, issue different participation criteria with respect to each.

-No Participant may cede, transfer or assign participation, or any rights or obligations in respect thereof.
+No Participant may cede, transfer or assign participation, or any rights or obligations in respect thereof without the written consent of the Controlling Body.

 No person may manage or control a Participant if such person does not meet the fit and proper requirements as set in depository directive;